Benefits for Local Authority/Business Users

 Houses being converted to wet radiator systems generated over £300,000 of plumbing works which was mostly local labour input.

-The district heating scheme directly employs five people full-time and two part-time.
+The district heating scheme directly employs six people full-time and one part-time.
 It out-sources most of its maintenance works to the private sector.

 The Energy Recovery Plant also plays and important economic role in addition to its environmental benefits: